exercism/go/exercises/tree-building/README.md

 +-- child3 (ID: 5, parent ID: 0)
 ```

+## Coding the solution

+Look for a stub file having the name tree_building.go
+and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.